openshift/hypershift/docs/content/how-to/aws/index.md

 After the creation of these AWS Objects and to perform the relationship among them, you can create the Hosted Cluster CR in order to begin the Control Plane deployment.

-An easy way to see how the relationships are made among the AWS Objects you can check this CLI HostedCluster deployment
+You can check also an alternative and automatic way for a HostedCluster provisioning in AWS provider using the CLI (maybe it's also an useful way to have an initial view of the objects needed by the HostedCluster to be properly provisioned in the AWS side).

 <details>
 <summary>Hosted Cluster deployment</summary>